sudo-krish/sudo-krish/README.md

 > *"Good data models are like good jokes — if you have to explain them, they’re not working."*

 If you see something interesting in my repos, clone it, break it, and make it better.
-That’s how most of my projects started anyway.